yoni206/lazybv2int/meeting_clark.md

-## Good News
+## So Far
 * Tool is working
 * no errors on 2019 QF_BV incremental/non-incremental 5min timeouts
 * also no discrepencies

-## Bad News
+* Contribution improves for virtual timeout of 1 sec in non-incremental

+## Need to improve the performance
-* Performence is not amazing
+* Performence is not amazing (we were focusing on the correctness -- now working on performance tricks)
 * Not a lot of contribution to virtual best solver w.r.t.
 2019 winners

-## Medium News
-* Contribution improves for virtual timeout of 1 sec in non-incremental

 ## Techniques